-First, take the stone and conduct as many of these tests as you can.
+Out of the five tests, the last three tests work better if you have a loose stone.
 If the stone fails all five tests, your diamond is likely fake.
 However, if the stone passes at least one test, there is a chance you have a real diamond.
-Take the suspected diamond to your local jeweler or gemologist for an official jewelry appraisal.
+Take the suspect diamond to your local jeweler or gemologist for an official jewelry appraisal.
 It can be difficult to know if a diamond is natural without a gemologist's help.
 They have powerful tools and intricate tests to determine the value and validity of your stone.

 The presence of inclusions will help you determine if your diamond is real.
 However, if you don't see any flaws, do not use this test as the deciding factor.
 Diamond-specific inclusions will indicate a real diamond, but there may be instances where you are inspecting an internally flawless diamond that is without any inclusions.